 - Sprinkles and mini chocolate chips, for decorating

-Spoon the cookie batter onto the prepared sheet pan and using a spatula, spread it into one even layer that covers the entire surface of the pan.
+- Spoon the cookie batter onto the prepared sheet pan and using a spatula, spread it into one even layer that covers the entire surface of the pan.
 (This step takes a little bit of patience.
 I find it’s easiest to hold the parchment paper with one hand while using the spatula with the other.)
-Bake for 12-14 minutes, until lightly golden brown and still soft to the touch.
+Bake for 12 to 14 minutes, until lightly golden brown and still soft to the touch.
 The cookie should seem under-baked.
 Cool completely.